SemiVoid/mobile-schedule-app/README.md

 A mobile scheduling application that can help manage employee scheduling, assign tasks, and auto fill work hours.

-## Clone Project
+## Clone This Project

-1. Clone this repo
-2. Create a firebase project
+1. Create a firebase project
-3. Setup environment varibles based on the ".env.example"
+2. Setup environment varibles based on the ".env.example"
-4. Run the following commands
+3. Run the following commands

 ```powershell
 npm i